 'Batman V Superman' Female Producer Working To Get More Women Behind Camera

-Fans of the Caped Crusader and the Man of Steel can finally see their heroes fight each other.
+Fans of the caped crusader and the man of steel will finally have a chance this weekend to see their heroes fight each other.

 (SOUNDBITE OF FILM, "BATMAN V SUPERMAN: DAWN OF JUSTICE")

-WERTHEIMER: "Batman V Superman: Dawn Of Justice" opened this weekend.
+MONTAGNE: If you hadn't noticed, "Batman V Superman: Dawn Of Justice" opens today.
 It was produced by Deborah Snyder and directed by her husband, Zack.
-And that dynamic duo is working on a whole slate of movies based on DC comics as NPR's Mandalit del Barco reported this past week.
+Together, that dynamic duo is working on a whole slate of movies based on DC Comics.
+NPR's Mandalit del Barco has this profile.

 MANDALIT DEL BARCO, BYLINE: Not surprisingly, the new superhero movie packs a punch.